<prev

 dinosaur stamps of Iraq 2010

-In the end of June 2010 Post Authority of Iraq issued set of 10 stamps depicting many prehistoric animals on it.
-There are a stripe of two rows with four stamps each and two big imperforated stamps in the set.
-Very colorfull stamps are printed in Lebanon, have very chaotic mix of animals who leaved at different locations and in different geologic times.
-Stamps cut (perforation) is strange, some animals are cut in the middle.
-Most of reconstruction of prehistoric animals depicting are quite outdated, based on old illustrations of famous paleo-artists as Zdenek Burian and Rudolpd Zallinger
+At the end of June 2010 Post Authority of Iraq issued a set of 10 stamps depicting many prehistoric animals.
+There is a stripe of two rows with four stamps each and two large imperforated stamps in the set.
+The very colorful stamps were printed in Lebanon and depict a very chaotic mix of animals who lived at different locations and in different geologic times.
+The stamps were perforated very strangely with some animals cut in the middle by the perforations.
+Most of the reconstructions of these prehistoric animals depicted are quite outdated, based on old illustrations of famous paleo-artists such as Zdenek Burian and Rudolph Zallinger.

 mural The Age of Reptiles of Rudolph Zallinger versus dinosaur stamps of Iraq 2010